 Second opinion for genital surgery

-Once the criteria for referral for genital surgery have been met, the service user can be referred for a second opinion for genital surgery with a doctor outside the team.
+Once the criteria for referral for genital surgery have been met, the service user can be referred for a second opinion for genital surgery with a clinician outside the team.
 This usually requires travel to Edinburgh for a single appointment.

 First genital surgery consultation

-Donor site epilation
+Donor site hair removal

 Genital surgery

 Surgery and some aftercare is offered by the surgical team and then the service user travels home to recover.
-The surgeon will review the person and the stage of the surgical process, in Newcastle or London.
+The surgeon will review the person and the stage of the surgical process, in London.
 The process usually involves at least 3 admissions to hospital for surgery, which are arranged by the surgical team.
 Once all surgery is complete, the surgeon will offer at least one review appointment.

 Follow up